-(c) The relations of the resource 11339 in (d) The relations of the resource 11339 in the original handover network.
-The node the handover network resulting from the privacy-aware event log.
+(d) The relations of the resource 11339 in the handover network resulting from the privacy-aware event log.
 The node has 7 input links and no output link, except the self-loop.

-Fig. 8: The handover networks discovered from the original event log and a privacyaware event log for BPIC-2012-APP.
+Fig. 8.
+The handover networks discovered from the original event log and a privacy-aware event log for BPIC-2012-APP.
 The privacy-aware event log was obtained using TLKC-EXT with the strong setting and set as the type of background knowledge.